strace - trace system calls and signals

 - --successful-only

-- Print only syscalls that returned without an error code.
+- Prints only system calls that returned without an error code.

 - -Z